A delicious vegan recipe for stewed cabbage, the simplest way of cooking cabbage.

-Simple Stewed Cabbage – Varza Calita, a typical vegan or fasting dish eaten in Romania all through the year.
+Simple Stewed Cabbage – Varza Calita is a typical vegan or fasting dish eaten in Romania all through the year.

 Every Romanian person out there knows this dish in and out, I am sure of that, it is one of those staples of Romanian cooking.
 I never got the recipe from my grandmother because this is so easy, I used to think that there is nothing wrong you could do with it.